etherapis/webmcoder/README.md

 ### Usage

-In its crudest form, WebMCoder can be invoked to simply convert an input video file into a MSE suitable output WebM file.
-We'll demostrate
+In its crudest form, WebMCoder can be invoked to simply convert an input video file into a MSE suitable output WebM file:

 ```
 $ webmcoder input.ext output.webm